 On April 9, 1909, Matthew Henson and Robert Peary arrived at the true North Pole.
 But getting there was no easy feat.
-The pair had made former attempts, but all had failed.
-Including one where six members of the expedition team died of starvation.
-After they made it in 1909, Henson and Peary went on to explore the arctic for another two decades.
+The pair had made former attempts, but all had failed, including one where six members of the expedition team died of starvation.
+After they finally made it in 1909, Henson and Peary went on to explore the arctic for another two decades.

 Born in 1867 to former slaves on a Louisiana cotton plantation, Madam Walker rose in power to become America's first female self-made millionaire.
 She did so through the creation of the Madam C.J.
-Walker Company, headquartered in Indianapolis, Indiana, a cosmetics manufacturer that specialized in beauty and haircare products for African American women.
+Walker Company.
+Headquartered in Indianapolis, Indiana, her company was a cosmetics manufacturer that specialized in beauty and haircare products for African American women.

 Walker's business prowess was matched only by her philanthropy and activism.
 She helped establish a YMCA in the black community of Indianapolis and contributed funds to the Tuskegee Institute.
 Upon moving to New York, she joined the NAACP, donated generously to the NAACP's anti-lynching fund, and commissioned the first black architect in New York City to build Villa Lewaro, her home on the Hudson where great minds such as W.E.B.
 Du Bois and Booker T. Washington gathered to discuss social matters important to the African American community.